***************************************************************************************************** COMPILED AND EDITED BY GEOFF

 Alan Roberts has sent in this

-Thomas Llandudno Junction Relief, Bill Green Colwyn Bay Relief,
+Glyn Thomas Llandudno Junction Relief, Bill Green Colwyn Bay

 George Jones, Ken Williams Llandudno Junction Relief.

-Derek Williams arrived today to inform me of the loss of
+from Derek Williams arrived today to inform me of the loss of

 was today at All Saints Church, Deganwy.

-Dolgarrog on September 6th 1926 and started on the railway on January
+in Dolgarrog on September 6th 1926 and started on the railway on

-of the order of service along with some photographs of "Boyo" Jennings
+back of the order of service along with some photographs of

-and have come up with the following list of cranes based at
+have, and have come up with the following list of cranes based at

 RS1023/15 ? - c1938 ex Midland Railway